aws/aws-sdk-js-v3/clients/client-marketplace-agreement/README.md

 AWS SDK for JavaScript MarketplaceAgreement Client for Node.js, Browser and React Native.

 <p>AWS Marketplace is a curated digital catalog that customers can use to find, buy, deploy, and manage third-party software, data, and services to build solutions and run their businesses.
-The AWS Marketplace Agreement Service provides an API interface that helps AWS Marketplace sellers manage their product-related agreements, including listing, searching, and filtering agreements.</p> <p>To manage agreements in AWS Marketplace, you must ensure that your AWS Identity and Access Management (IAM) policies and roles are set up.
+The AWS Marketplace Agreement Service provides an API interface that helps AWS Marketplace sellers and buyers manage their product-related agreements, including listing, searching, creating, and filtering agreements.</p> <p>To manage agreements in AWS Marketplace, you must ensure that your AWS Identity and Access Management (IAM) policies and roles are set up.
 The user must have the required policies/permissions that allow them to carry out the actions in AWS:</p> <ul> <li> <p> <code>DescribeAgreement</code> – Grants permission to users to obtain detailed meta data about any of their agreements.</p> </li> <li> <p> <code>GetAgreementTerms</code> – Grants permission to users to obtain details about the terms of an agreement.</p> </li> <li> <p> <code>SearchAgreements</code> – Grants permission to users to search through all their agreements.</p> </li> </ul>

 ## Installing